-Every couple months, Lyme Warrior Jennifer Crystal devotes a column to answering her readers’ questions.
+Every couple months, Lyme Warrior Jennifer Crystal devotes a column to answering your questions.
 Here are her answers to questions she is frequently asked.

 Opinions expressed by contributors are their own.

 Jennifer Crystal is a writer and educator in Boston.
 She is working on a memoir about her journey with chronic tick-borne illness.
 Contact her at firstname.lastname@example.org